danahagist/100_Days_Of_ML_Code/activity.md

 **Today's Progress**:
 Kicked of Day 8 of the 100 Days of ML Challenge with more HackerRank.
 Specifically, today I was working with exception handling.
 The goal was to take a string input provided by HackerRank, convert the string to an integer, and print the converted value.
 However, in a case where the value could not be converted, I printed "Bad String."

 Next, I spent some time on Dataquest's "Linear Algebra for Machine Learning" course.
-Numpy's Linear Algebra (linalg) module was introduced, which makes things like calulating the determinant and inverse of a matrix MUCH quicker and easier than doing it by hand.
+Numpy's Linear Algebra (linalg) module was introduced, which makes things like calculating the determinant and inverse of a matrix MUCH quicker and easier than doing it by hand.

 I'll cap the day off with a little bit more Dataquest or Coursera's Google ML course.